7 Ways To Deal With Fibroids

-Step 2 Beans can hinder the growth of fibroids.
-This may seem unlikely, but we do know diet plays an important part in dealing with oestrogen dominance so specifically eat pinto, lima beans, black beans and kidney beans as often as you can.
+Step 2.
+Beans can hinder the growth of fibroids and though this may seem unlikely, we do know diet plays an important part in dealing with oestrogen dominance so specifically eat pinto, lima beans, black beans and kidney beans as often as you can.

 A good, natural, diet which avoids processed and junk/fast foods, saturated fats, sugar and bleached white flour and processed foods will also help as will cutting out alcohol and tobacco.

 Step 4.
 Raw foods have a naturally high fibre content and digestive enzymes which help help break up, dissolve and remove fibrin so increase the amount of fruit and vegetables in your diet.

 If you already have fibroids then you can help eliminate them by also taking 3-4 digestive enzyme tablets such as serrapeptase taken two or three times daily on an empty stomach.

 Step 5.
 If stress is a factor in your life, and at menopause that is often the case, then this too will contribute to oestrogen dominance.